 If there’s a T-shirt style that flatters most women, it’s the surplice knit top.
-Among its many charms, it features diagonal lines that curve across the body and draw the eye downward, thus lengthening and slimming your figure.
-And if you choose a double-wrap style (one with two overlapping layers of fabric across the front), it even smoothes the midsection.
+It features diagonal lines that curve across the body and draw the eye downward, thus lengthening and slimming the figure.
+If you choose a double-wrap style—with two overlapping layers of fabric across the front—it even smooths the midsection.
 What could be better than that?

 I first discovered the wonders of the surplice top in a workshop I was teaching.
 I purchased a basic black surplice tee for the group to try on with other garments.
 Every woman who could fit into it tried it on, and to my surprise, it always looked fabulous.
 Although the fit wasn’t perfect and the neckline placement varied significantly, it slimmed every figure.
-We all wanted to run home and make one.
+Each of us wanted to run home and make one.

-Achieve T-shirt perfection.
-The surplice tee rises above the rest in terms of comfort, style, and its oh-so-slimming effect.
 I’ve since experimented with surplice patterns and discovered that, although it’s a surefire, wear-with-everything style, most of them do not come out of the pattern envelope or off the rack that way.
-Here, I’ll share my techniques for adjusting surplice patterns to get the most flattering fit, especially at the necklines.
-I’ll also give you my T-shirt-construction tips along with some great design ideas to experiment with.
-Be forewarned: this style is so good you may want to make a surplice tee to go with every outfit you own.
+I’ll share my techniques for adjusting surplice patterns to get the most flattering fit, especially at the neckline.
+I’ll also give you my T-shirt construction tips along with some design ideas to experiment with.
+Be forewarned: This style is so good you may want to make a surplice tee to go with every outfit you own.

 Fit the pattern